 That future may not be as far away as you think.
 Advancements in car safety that are already on the street are just the first of many that may lead to common use of autonomous – or safe-driving – cars, according to Dr. Alain Kornhauser, faculty chair of Princeton Autonomous Vehicle Engineering (PAVE) at Princeton University.
-He discussed “Safe-Driving Vehicles and Their Impact on Our Industry” at the recent Ohio Insurance Education Day sponsored by the Ohio Insurance Institute.
+He discussed “Safe-Driving Vehicles and Their Impact on Our Industry” at an April 2014 Ohio Insurance Education Day sponsored by the Ohio Insurance Institute.
 Over the past five decades, automakers have succeeded in reducing accident deaths and injuries by adding features such as seatbelts, front and side airbags, stability systems and antilock brakes.
 But those are all just crash mitigation features, Kornhauser told the 250 insurance agents and insurance company representatives at the Columbus, Ohio, meeting.
 While safety features reduce the severity of injuries when there is a crash, they haven’t necessarily reduced claim costs, partly because of dramatic increases in medical expenses.
 “Safety hasn’t been great at selling cars,” he said.
 And since it doesn’t sell, safety has been regulated as a public necessity.
 As long ago as the 1960s, engineers envisioned autonomous transportation systems, but most of them required massive investment in new infrastructure: rails, guideways, even magnetic levitation over specially treated pavement.
 Some of those early ideas became the people-movers commonly seen in major airports today.
 Instead, Kornhauser believes the key is to focus on individual vehicles that are able to drive without any:

 - outside help